sarahdobson/ficam-pacs/pages/pacs_training.md

 Industry certifications are neither product nor policy specific.
 They generally require a combination of experience, training, and examinations to demonstrate competence.
 Many certifications also require continuing education.
 The individual courses required for these certifications often serve as a good source of general training, even if the entire program is not completed.
 Available certifications include, but are not limited to:

-- The Secure Technology Alliance offers [four training programs](https://www.securetechalliance.org/activities-education-and-certification-programs/){:target="_blank"}.<!--STA linked page shows **4** training options.--> The Certified System Engineer ICAM PACS (CSEIP) program trains individuals responsible for implementing FIPS-201 compliant systems.
+- The Secure Technology Alliance offers [four training programs](https://www.securetechalliance.org/activities-education-and-certification-programs/){:target="_blank"}. **<Celeste: STA linked page shows 4 training options.>**The Certified System Engineer ICAM PACS (CSEIP) program trains individuals responsible for implementing FIPS-201 compliant systems.
 The Certified Smart Card Industry Professional/Government (CSCIP/G) program trains individuals with experience implementing smart card technologies.

 - ASIS International offers the [Certified Protection Professional (CPP) program](https://www.asisonline.org/certify){:target="_blank"}, for individuals who manage security programs, and the Physical Security Professional (PSP) program, for individuals who design and implement physical protection systems.